Community Outreach Co-Chairs

 With unemployment and more than 30 million students enrolled in the free and reduced meal programs, many parents are unable to provide the basic school supplies their children need to be effective.
 In addition, schools across the country are facing severe budget cuts and lack the funding to purchase necessary supplies.
 Collect supplies for schools!
 You can help children in school by giving them the tools they need to succeed.
 Learn more.

-The next Blood Drive is currently scheduled for January 27, 2018.
+The next Blood Drive is currently scheduled for Saturday, January 26, 2019 from 8:00 p.m.- noon in the Parish Hall.
 Please come give the gift of life!

 At Masses the first weekend in February we will be asking for donations to build our supply of funds used to provide financial assistance to those who come to our parish seeking help "just to get by".
 Learn more.